-Alkaptonuria is a metabolic disease characterized by the accumulation of homogentisic acid (HGA) and its oxidized product benzoquinone acetic acid (BQA) in various tissues (e.g., cartilage, connective tissue) and body fluids (urine, sweat), leading to a darkening of the urine when it is left exposed to air, grey-blue colouration of the eye sclerae and the ear helix (ochronosis), and a disabling joint disease involving both the axial and peripheral joints (ochronotic arthropathy).
+Alkaptonuria is a metabolic disease characterized by the accumulation of homogentisic acid (HGA) and its oxidized product, benzoquinone acetic acid (BQA), in various tissues (e.g. cartilage, connective tissue) and body fluids (urine, sweat), causing urine to darken when exposed to air as well as grey-blue coloration of the sclera and ear helix (ochronosis), and a disabling joint disease involving both the axial and peripheral joints (ochronotic arthropathy).

 Worldwide birth prevalence is estimated at around 1/111,000-1/1,000,000.

-Many affected individuals are asymptomatic and unaware of their condition until adulthood; however, homogentisic aciduria may be recognized early in infancy by dark-stained diapers.
+Many affected individuals are asymptomatic and unaware of their condition until adulthood, however, homogentisic aciduria may be recognized early in infancy by dark-stained diapers.
 After the third decade, unusual pigmentation of the sclera and the skin overlying cartilage begins to be observed, as well as muscular-skeletal symptoms such as back pain and stiffness.
 Involvement of the large peripheral joints usually occurs several years after spinal changes, often leading to end-stage joint disease.
 Ochronotic peripheral arthropathy is generally degenerative in nature.
 From the fourth decade, joint mobility diminishes.
 Ankylosis may be present.
-Fractures of vertebrae and long bones are also possible.
-Other features may include genitourinary (e.g. renal, bladder, prostatic stones) and cardiac (mitral valvulitis, arrhythmias) complications, and respiratory insufficiency due to musculoskeletal involvement.
+Fractures of the vertebrae and long bones are also possible.
+Other features may include genitourinary (e.g. renal, bladder, prostatic stones) and cardiac (mitral valvulitis, arrhythmias) complications as well as respiratory insufficiency due to musculoskeletal involvement.

-Diagnosis is suspected upon clinical examination and is based on dosage of HGA in urine using gas chromatography-mass spectroscopy.
+Diagnosis is suspected upon clinical examination and is based on the amount of HGA found in the urine using gas chromatography-mass spectroscopy.
 As many patients present without dark urine, it may be advisable to look for HGA in all patients with radiographic evidence of osteoarthritis.
 A spinal x-ray will reveal disk degeneration combined with dense calcification, particularly in the lumbar area.
 Genetic testing confirms the diagnosis.